andreyorst/powerline.kak/README.md

   - `custom` - use your own separators.
   - `none` - no separators.
 - `powerline-theme` - change powerline theme.
+- `powerline-format` - change order of powerline parts.
 - `powerline-rebuild` - reconstruct powerline accordingly to options.
 Sometimes needed when you modify options directly.

+All **powerline.kak** settings are applied in context of a window, therefore you can have different powerlines for different windows.

 ### Example configuration using **plug.kak**